Take a step back for a moment. No, not from your computer screen – take a step back and consider all the ways in which your brain and body interact.

 When you read, your eyes scan a page and your brain deciphers all those symbols, ultimately and instantly creating meaning.
 When you take a bite of a piece of pie, your tongue, through various physiological processes, sends signals to your brain, which in turn “makes sense” of the flavors and tells you that it is pleasant.

 You knew this already?
 The whole idea fascinates you?
-Then you, my friend, are a superb candidate to enroll in a biopsychology curriculum on a graduate level.
+Then you, my friend, are a superb candidate to enroll in a biopsychology graduate program.

 Biopsychology curriculums include courses that cover memory, learning and neurotransmitters, and their effects on human and animal behavior.
 Biopsychology courses span the physical to the behavioral; students will choose from such offering as: immunology, vertebrate and invertebrate evolution, statistics and laboratory methods, advanced statistics, affective neuroscience, animal models in biopsychology, cognitive and behavioral neuroscience, neurobiology, neuroanatomy, neuropsychopharmacology, and the chemistry of the brain.